-For dual enrollment attendance claimed by the community college district for state apportionment and related to the suggested audit procedures below, test a representative sample of the courses generating the greatest number of dual enrollment FTES.
+Determine if the district under audit is using CCAP track Dual Enrollment.
+For dual enrollment attendance claimed by the community college district for state apportionment, test a representative sample of the courses generating the greatest number of dual enrollment FTES.